localstack/localstack.github.io/content/blog/2023-11-06-one-click-local-development-announcing-leapps-localstack-integration/index.md

 {{< img-simple src="localstack-leapp-cover-image.png" >}}

 [LocalStack](https://localstack.cloud) enables a fully functional cloud stack to emulate AWS cloud services on your local machine.
-It allows developers to shorten their feedback loop by enabling them develop, test, and deploy their applications locally while reducing costs and improving agility.
+It allows developers to shorten their feedback loop by enabling them to develop, test, and deploy their applications locally while reducing costs and improving agility.

 LocalStack supports integrations, such as the [AWS CLI](https://docs.localstack.cloud/user-guide/integrations/aws-cli/), [CDK](https://docs.localstack.cloud/user-guide/integrations/aws-cdk/), [Terraform](https://docs.localstack.cloud/user-guide/integrations/terraform/), along with additional wrappers to make it possible for developers to connect to the local cloud emulator.
 However, maintaining these wrappers requires additional effort, and a lot of developers would like to switch from AWS to LocalStack in a click.